 Network Storage Shares

 Your account provides access to secure personal network storage space for your documents (known as your Userfiles or U: drive), and--in administrative offices--your department network storage (known as your department network share, department shared drive or I: drive).
-Some departments have multiple network shares for different purposes, such as image storage, financial data storage, etc. There are also Windows and Macintosh software servers from which you can install many software programs onto your College computer.
+Some departments have multiple network shares for different purposes, such as image storage, financial data storage, etc. There are also Windows and Macintosh software folders and college managed self-service Websites from which you can install many software programs onto your College computer.

 Your Campus phone will have voicemail/integrated messaging, and the number will be the same as the last four digits of your office telephone extension.
-A temporary password and instructions for using voicemail, along with information about phone service, voicemail, and emergency notification, will be provided to you via email shortly after your start date by the Telecommunications and Networking Group.
+If you don't wish to have a campus phone, you may opt for a voicemail only option.
+A temporary password and instructions for using voicemail, along with information about phone service, voicemail, and emergency notification, will be provided to you via email shortly after your start date.

 Computer Discounts and Loans